alexlafetra/murmur/README.md

  You can email me at alexlafetrathompson@gmail.com or message me on instagram @alexlafetra.

  ## Controls
+ The murmuration is attracted to a radius surrounding your cursor.
+Moving it around the screen will instigate the flock to chase you down and keep a certain distance from your mouse cursor.
- ![An image of murmur's controls](/resources/images/img4.png) Murmur is controlled by the (admittedly confusing) buttons in the top right corner of the window.
-Buttons along the right edge of the screen connect the murmuration to murmur's granular sample engine.
+  Murmur is controlled by the (admittedly confusing) buttons in the top right corner of the window, and your mouse.
+Buttons along the right edge of the screen connect the murmuration to murmur's granular sample engine, and buttons along the top affect the way the flock is visualized.
+Each button displays a tooltip telling you what parameter it controls.

+ Clicking anywhere on the screen "freezes" the flock simulation, and pressing any key shows/hides the button layout.

+ ### Audio engine
- Clicking each button toggle's the corresponding connection between the sampler and the murmuration:
+ ![An image of murmur's controls](/resources/images/img4.png) Clicking each button toggle's the corresponding connection between the sampler and the murmuration:
  - pitch
  - pan